substantial/card-game-alpha/README.md

 git push gigalixir
 ```

-Push committed changes on `main` to Gigalixir for deployment.
+Push committed changes on `main` to Gigalixir for deployment to [https://card-game-alpha.gigalixirapp.com/](https://card-game-alpha.gigalixirapp.com/).
+Watch the build information relayed after pushing to the `gigalixir` remote.
+After a successful push, you can use `./scripts/gigalixir.sh ps` to see the status of the system.

 ## Standard Phoenix Instructions